 Visiting NYC?
 Find more of the best things to do in New York City by clicking here.

 Looking for the best hotel in New York City to view Christmas lights?
-Normally I’d never recommend staying in Midtown (ever), but during the holiday season, Midtown is the best place to be if you’re in New York to view holiday lights.
+Normally I’d never recommend staying in Midtown (ever), but during the holiday season, Midtown is the best place to be if you’re in town for Christmas lights in NYC.

-Pin one of the images below to save this post for your NYC itinerary planning!
+Pin one of the images below to save the best Christmas lights in NYC for your NYC itinerary planning!